MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/average-wait-time.md

 ## Enable average wait time

-If you're using the Customer Service admin center or Omnichannel admin center (deorecated) app, follow these steps:
+If you're using the Customer Service admin center or Omnichannel admin center app, follow these steps:

 [!INCLUDE[oac-deprecation](../../includes/oac-deprecation.md)]